CRTified/Chronodecahedron/README.md

 # This project is still under construction.

 Do not attempt to reproduce it with the given files at the current state.
-Documentation is still lacking, and the 3D models are missing.
+Documentation is still lacking and stuff might change a bit.

 # Chronodecahedron